-What Is Rug Pile?
+What is Rug Pile?

 Pile refers to the surface, or “face” of a rug.
-It is made up of tufted loops, which may later be cut or left alone.
+It is made up of knots, which may later be cut or left alone.

 The pile height affects how a rug feels under your hands or feet, and it also affects how easy (or difficult) it may be to clean your rug.